o-daneel/Lunii.RE/README.md

 3. [Ciphering reverse](CIPHERING.md)

 # TODO
-* Undelete on storyteller ? **DONE** > only 50 mp3 files, none french stories removed.
-* NFC chip
-  * write NDEF using a dummy card (to test) with Android NXP Write
-  * update storyteller to switch to "test"
-  * back to production
-  * investigate test mode
 * Describe test mode
 * Deep dive in file section to understand format
   * .cfg : **DONE**